paulcoding810/blog/content/posts/migrate-docker-command-to-compose/index.md

 ---
 date: "2025-06-14T21:51:22+07:00"
 draft: false
-title: "Migrating Docker Commands to Docker Compose"
+title: "Switching from Docker Commands to Docker Compose"
-summary: "Learn how to simplify your workflow by converting Docker commands into Docker Compose equivalents."
+summary: "See how Docker Compose can simplify your Docker workflow in just a few steps."
 categories:
   - Code
 tags: